Melanoma

 - 5-Year Relapse-Free Survival: 52% vs 36% (HR 0.51, 95% CI 0.42-0.61)

-- Clinical Significance: Statistically significant improvement in relapse-free survival
+- Clinical Significance: Statistically significant improvement in relapse-free survival; OS trend favoring combination but not significant

 NRAS Mutations: Limited Targeted Options